davidtwco/rfcs/text/0000-build-std.md

 produced, and only a `rlib` produced (no `dylib`).
 It will be built into the `target` directory of the crate or workspace like any other dependency.

-**TODO:** mention not resolving optional features

 When `std` is a dependency, all of the dependencies of the `sysroot` crate will be built, ensuring that `proc_macro`, `test` and `profiler_builtins` are also built.
+Optional features of the standard library are not resolved.

 The host pre-built standard library will always be used for procedural macros and build scripts.
-Artifact dependencies use the same standard library as the rest of the crate (pre-built or newly-built, as appropriate).
+At least initially, artifact dependencies use the same standard library as the rest of the crate (pre-built or newly-built, as appropriate).

 *See the following sections for rationale/alternatives:*
 - [*Why default to assuming the pre-built standard library is the release profile?*][why-default-to-assuming-the-pre-built-standard-library-is-the-release-profile]